-- (a) waterways and high ecological significance wetlands are protected and enhanced to maintain ecosystem services and hydrological processes and provide aquatic habitat for flora and fauna; and - (b) the environmental values of regulated vegetation, wildlife habitat, protected areas and legally secured offset areas are protected and managed. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) the biodiversity values, ecosystem services and climate change resilience of areas of environmental significance are protected, managed, enhanced and rehabilitated; - (b) the biodiversity values of protected areas and legally secured offset areas are protected from development unless overriding community need is demonstrated; - (c) development is located, designed and managed to minimise the edge effects of development on areas of regulated vegetation and wildlife habitat; - (d) areas of regulated vegetation and wildlife habitat are managed to minimise biodiversity losses: - development maintains, protects and enhances a regional network of vegetated corridors that assist in wildlife movement and contribute to the maintenance of habitat and biological diversity; - (f) development is appropriately setback from waterways and high ecological significance wetlands to minimise direct and indirect impacts on water quality and biodiversity; and - (g) riparian vegetation and vegetation associated with high ecological significance wetlands is protected and enhanced to improve water quality and natural ecosystem function.
+- (a) waterways and high ecological significance wetlands are protected and enhanced to maintain ecosystem services and hydrological processes and provide aquatic habitat for flora and fauna; and - (b) the environmental values of regulated vegetation, wildlife habitat, protected areas and legally secured offset areas are protected and managed. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) the biodiversity values, ecosystem services and climate change resilience of areas of environmental significance are protected, managed, enhanced and rehabilitated; - (b) the biodiversity values of protected areas and legally secured offset areas are protected from development unless overriding community need is demonstrated; - (c) development is located, designed and managed to minimise the edge effects of development on areas of regulated vegetation and wildlife habitat; - (d) areas of regulated vegetation and wildlife habitat are managed to minimise biodiversity losses; - development maintains, protects and enhances a regional network of vegetated corridors that assist in wildlife movement and contribute to the maintenance of habitat and biological diversity; - (f) development is appropriately setback from waterways and high ecological significance wetlands to minimise direct and indirect impacts on water quality and biodiversity; and - (g) riparian vegetation and vegetation associated with high ecological significance wetlands is protected and enhanced to improve water quality and natural ecosystem function.

-Table 8.2.4.3A - Environmental significance overlay code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable outcomes Complies Comments For accepted development sub oject to requirements and as sessable developme ent Reg ulated vegetation PO1 Veg map vege Env Sigi retation clearing in areas oped as 'Regulated etation' identified on the cironmental inificance Overlay Maps 1-004a-o) is avoided ess: it is demonstrated that the area does not support regulated vegetation as mapped; the loss or reduction in regulated vegetation is for community infrastructure and associated access facilities that cannot be avoided; wildlife interconnectivity is maintained or enhanced at a local and regional scale; and the loss or reduction in regulated vegetation is minimised and any residual impacts are offset.
-AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o).
-Complies.
-No clearing of regulated vegetation is proposed.
-Asses ssment Report is prepared in dance with Planning Scheme y 2 - Ecological Assessment to ar vege Env Ove prote sign elopment on sites adjacent reas of 'Regulated etation' identified on the ironmental Significance rlay Maps (OM-004a-o) ects the environmental ificance of regulated etation and: does not interrupt, interfere, alter or otherwise impact on underlying natural AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a Not applicable.
+Table 8.2.4.3A - Environmental significance overlay code - For accepted development subject to requirements and assessable development ormance outcomes Acceptable development Complies Comments For accepted development subject to requirements and assessable development Jeot to requirements and as sessable developine ,,,,, PO1 Veg map vege Env Sign (OM unle (a) (b) etation clearing in areas oped as 'Regulated etation' identified on the cironmental nificance Overlay Maps 1-004a-o) is avoided ess: it is demonstrated that the area does not support regulated vegetation as mapped; the loss or reduction in regulated vegetation is for community infrastructure and associated access facilities that cannot be avoided; wildlife interconnectivity is maintained or enhanced at a local and regional scale; and the loss or reduction in regulated vegetation is minimised and any residual impacts are offset. -A supporting Ecological AO1.1 No clearing of native vegetation is undertaken within areas of 'Regulated vegetation' identified on the Environmental Significance Overlay Maps (OM-004a-o).
+All areas mapped under this overlay are at least 450 metres from the closest part of the subdivision boundary.
+No clearing of native vegetation is proposed. accor Policy Repo ssment Report is prepared in dance with Planning Scheme / 2 - Ecological Assessment rts. to ar vege Envi elopment on sites adjacent reas of 'Regulated retation' identified on the retation' identified on the retation' identified on the retation and: does not interrupt, interfere, alter or otherwise impact on underlying natural AO2 Development (excluding roads, earthworks, drainage infrastructure and underground infrastructure) is not located within 20 metres of 'Regulated vegetation' areas identified on the Environmental Significance Overlay Maps (OM-004a-o). • All areas mapped under this overlay are at least 450 metres from the closest part of the subdivision boundary.
+No clearing of native vegetation is proposed.